beta exclusive

 You're done!
 Now, you can right-click to uninstall apps.

-How to delete apps on Mac that won't delete?
-Solved
+How to completely uninstall apps on Mac

 The classic method of deleting apps through Finder or Launchpad leaves a trail.
 These are unnecessary files and folders you don't notice but which, over time, can clutter up your Mac.
 The same goes for uninstalling from the Terminal.